Coalllball/AcademicSite/content/post/civic-aircraft-traffic-routes-above-manhattan/index.md

 ---
 ## Introduction

-This project is a collaboretion with my friend Ziqi Wang, and inspired with her experience during her intership at BetaNYC during summer.
-She were required to build a dashboard to demostrate the distribution of helicopters in air of Manhattan.
-The project was not finished due to technical difficulties and I decided to join and finish it.
+My friend Ziqi Wang and I have collaborated on a project that was inspired by her internship experience at BetaNYC during the summer.
+As part of her internship, she was tasked with creating a dashboard to showcase the distribution of helicopters in the air over Manhattan.
+Unfortunately, the project was not completed due to technical issues.
+However, I decided to join forces with Ziqi to expand the scope and content of the project.
+Our goal is to make a practical impact with this initiative and raise awareness about the aerial noise in the city.

-## Data Processing

-### Data Sources
+To achieve our project goals, we utilized several tools and processes.
+Python was our go-to language for data collection and cleaning, which was a major undertaking.
+We gathered data on helicopter routes and their corresponding noise levels from the OpenSky API.

+Once we had cleaned and organized the data, we used ArcGIS to create a 3D map that showcases the helicopter routes over popular places in NYC.
+This map helps users visualize the impact of helicopter noise on the city's residents and highlights areas that are most affected by it.

-### Data Cleaning
+## Data Cleaning

 ## Visualization

-### Tools

 ##### ArcGIS